TEAMSchools/mssql-warehouse/README.md

 ### Preferred formalisms

 * Make use of `BETWEEN` where possible instead of combining multiple statements with `AND`.
-* Similarly use `IN()` instead of multiple `OR` clauses.
+* Similarly, use `IN()` instead of multiple `OR` clauses.
 * Where a value needs to be interpreted before leaving the database use the `CASE` expression. `CASE` statements can be nested to form more complex logical structures.
 * Avoid the use of `UNION` clauses and temporary tables where possible.
 If the schema can be optimised to remove the reliance on these features then it most likely should be.

 ```sql
 SELECT CASE postcode